 - The time period for maintaining authentication records – The bill does not specify the maximum duration for which authentication records may be stored by the UID authority.
 Instead, it allows the UID authority to specify this through regulations.
 Maintaining authentication records over a long time period may be misused for activities such as profiling an individual’s behavior.

 - Aadhaar card is to be linked with caste, domicile certificates to curb harassment faced by citizens to obtain these certificates.
 It will also help in the timely grant of scholarships to students belonging to the Scheduled Castes (SCs) and Scheduled Tribes (STs) without any delays.

 - BHIM-Aadhaar platform, which is merchant interface of the BHIM App that has been launched for making digital payments using the Aadhaar platform.
 It enables citizens to make digital transactions in a much more easier way.

 - The government has made Aadhaar mandatory for opening bank accounts as well as for carrying out financial transactions above of Rs 50,000.
 In addition, the government has asked all the existing account holders to link their Aadhaar numbers to their bank accounts by December 31, 2017.

-- The government has made compulsory the submission of Aadhaar number or the applicant’s Aadhaar Enrollment ID for filing of income tax returns as well as for applications for PAN from July 1, 2017.
+- The government has made compulsory the submission of Aadhaar number or the applicant’s Aadhaar Enrollment ID for the filing of income tax returns as well as for applications for PAN from July 1, 2017.